arcadeJHS/AngularVueIntegration/README.md

 Really intriguing!
 The solution is criptically dug there (in clear).
 Read that, and read it again; lucubrate, my little brain; use the Rosetta Stone to decipher Angular's documentation for [providers][20].
 The keys here are factory and service recipes.

-> JavaScript developers often use custom types to write object-oriented code.
+> "JavaScript developers often use custom types to write object-oriented code."

 Yes, it's me.

-> The Factory recipe can create a service of any type, whether it be a primitive, object literal, function, **or even an instance of a custom type**.
+> "The Factory recipe can create a service of any type, whether it be a primitive, object literal, function, **or even an instance of a custom type**."

 For example: